City Colleges of Chicago-Richard J Daley College School Images

 Introduction

 City Colleges of Chicago-Richard J Daley College is a two-year community college located in the heart of Chicago, Illinois.
-The college began as a junior college in 1960 with the establishment of a branch inside of Bogan high school on the southwest side of the city.
+The college began as a junior college in 1960 with the establishment of a branch inside of Bogan High School on the southwest side of the city.
 During a brief transitional period, at which point the school was known as Southwest College, Mayor Richard J Daley set out plans for a more permanent, established institution.

 The result, opened in 1981, was a full-fledged community college to serve the residents of Chicago.
-Southwest College was renamed Richard J Daley College in his honor, and has grown into an important part of Chicago’s higher education system.
+Southwest College was renamed in the mayor’s honor, and has grown into an important part of Chicago’s higher education system.

 Academics

-City Colleges of Chicago-Richard J Daley College offers a fairly wide range of programs designed to ready students to enter the Chicago work force, as well as transfer to a four-year college or university to pursue a bachelor’s degree.
+The college offers a fairly wide range of programs designed to ready students to enter the Chicago work force, as well as transfer to a four-year college or university to pursue a bachelor’s degree.

 Career programs provide students with instruction in business, nursing, and computer information systems, among other offerings.
 These courses are intended to give students an advantage as they continue down their chosen career path.